 Geostationary orbit - The geostationary orbit is located at a distance of 360000 km from the Earth.
 The orbit of the satellite located in this orbit is equal to the orbit of the Earth.
 In this orbit, the satellite appears to be stable from the Earth.
 The orbit lies at the equator.

 Polar orbit - This orbit is located at an altitude of about 900 km from the Earth.
 Remote sensing satellites keep circling in this orbit.

 Space Station - A space station is a man-made station in space in which any spacecraft can be landed and the spacecraft can connect to it.
-The space station is a place from where the Earth can be surveyed.
-It is placed in the lower circular orbit of earth.
+A space station is a place from where the Earth can be surveyed.
+It is placed in the lower circular orbit of the earth.

 Space Laboratory - A special type of satellite that floats in the Earth's orbit in space and where space-related research is done.